-LO 7: Inform ation Technology Literacy
+LO 7: Literacy

-Graduates will demonstrate information technology skills that enable them to use computers, software applications, databases, and other technologies to achieve a wide variety of academic, work-related, and personal goals.
+Information Technology Graduates will demonstrate information technology skills that enable them to use computers, software applications, databases, and other technologies to achieve a wide variety of academic, work-related, and personal goals.

-The COTE COUTSES must be completed by students during the freshman and sophomore years.
-The COTE COUTSES represent 39 credits Students can complete the foundation COUTSES, shown in table 3, during their freshman, sophomore, or junior years.
-The foundation COUTSES represent 21 credits Students must complete 60 credits of general colucation requirem entscontained within the core and foundation courses prior to graduation from Southern University and A & M College.
+The core courses must be completed by students during the freshman and sophomore years.
+The core courses represent 39 credits.
+Students can complete the foundation courses, shown in table 3, during their freshman, sophomore, or junior years.
+The foundation courses represent 21 credits.
+Students must complete 60 credits of general education requirements contained within the core and foundation courses prior to graduation from Southern University and A & M College.
 The capstone, which requires 3-12 credits to complete, is a course where general education and the major field of study converge.

 Table 2.
-Freshm an Year

-First Sem ester Credits Second Sem ester Credits Freshman Seminar 0 Freshman Seminar (FRMN 111) 0 Freshman Composition 3 Freshman Composition (ENGL 111) 3 Mathematics 3 Mathematics 3 - College Math (MATH 130) - College Math II (MATH 131) OR Pre-Calculus I (MATH 135) OR Pre-Calculus II (MATH 140) OR Calculus 1 (MATH 264) OR Calculus II (MATH 265) Humanities 3 Humanities 3 Natural Science 3 Natural Science 3 Students must choose a six hour seq uence in Students mush choose a six hour seque nce either the biological or physical scie nces and a in either the biological or physical scien nces three hour course in an area other t and a three hour course in an area oth selected for the sequence.
-One cour se must be that selected for the sequence.
-One con urse must taken with a lab. be taken with a lab Fine Art 3 Social Science 3 TOTALS 15 TOTALS 15 Table 3.
-Sophom ore Year First Sem ester Credits Second Seni ester Credits Literature 3 Foundation Courses 15 Natural science 3 Students must choose a six hour seq uence in either the biological or physical s ciences and a three hour couse in an area o other than that selected for the sequence.
-Once e course must be taken with a lab.
-Social Science 3 Foundation Courses 6 (Based on academic track)
+Freshman Year First Semester Credit

+Freshman Seminar 0

+Freshman Composition 3

+Mathematics - College Math (MATH 130) OR Pre-Calculus I (MATH 135) OR Calculus 1 (MATH 264) 3

+Humanities 3

+Natural Science Students must choose a six hour sequence in either the biological or physical sciences and a three hour course in an area other than that selected for the sequence.
+One course must be taken with a lab.
+3

+Fine Art 3

+TOTALS 15

+First Semester Credit

+Freshman Seminar (FRMN 111) 0

+Freshman Composition (ENGL 111) 3

+Mathematics - College Math (MATH 131) OR Pre-Calculus I (MATH 140) OR Calculus 1 (MATH 265) 3

+Humanities 3

+Natural Science Students must choose a six hour sequence in either the biological or physical sciences and a three hour course in an area other than that selected for the sequence.
+One course must be taken with a lab.
+3

+Social Science 3

+TOTALS 15

+Table 3.
+Sophomore Year First Semester Credit

+Literature 3

+Natural Science 3

+Students must choose a six hour sequence in either the biological or physical sciences and a three hour course in an area other than that selected for the sequence.
+One course must be taken with a lab.
+3

+Social Science 3

+Foundation Courses (Based on academic track) 6

+TOTALS 15

+First Semester Credit

+Foundation Courses TOTALS 15 15